 And not all construction equipment is used out in the open.
 If this equipment is used in an enclosed space, federal and even state regulations come to play.
 You’ll need ample ventilation, which adds to operational costs, as well as suffering the noise level and discomfort for both operators and individuals using the building.

 Battery-operated construction equipment generates no fumes.
 This gives it the unique advantage of easily entering and working in enclosed and even occupied spaces.
 Less preparation, less obstruction of the building’s intended use, and the construction equipment even meets OSHA standards for indoor construction work.

 There’s a final benefit to battery-powered construction equipment that has less to do with operational cost containment, and more to do with containing the environmental impact.
 These alternatives to fossil fuel-burning equipment use renewable energy.

 So not only is it safer for people to use, it’s better for our environment.
 A switch to battery-powered construction equipment has no downsides.
 It’s safer, cleaner, cheaper, and ecologically responsible – and it is definitively the future of construction.

 Our mission at Triple E Equipment is to give companies safer and more energy efficient options for construction and demolition.
 It’s a forward thinking approach that offers solutions to problems across the board.
 Cost efficiency and lower fuel expenses are probably some of your biggest concerns.
 We’re pleased to match that up with a solution for several other common construction issues – including safety and maintenance – while providing a product that can actually do more jobs, in more settings than traditional construction equipment.

-For more information on our battery powered mini skid steers and wheelbarrows, review our website and use our calculators to estimate your cost savings.
+For more information on our 100% battery-powered mini skid steers and wheelbarrows, review our website and use our calculators to estimate your cost savings.
 You can also simply contact us at 954.978.3440 or fill out our online form.
 We’d be happy to answer all of your questions about this innovative technology.